“Fairy tales are more than true: not because they tell us that dragons exist, but because they tell us that dragons can be beaten.” – Neil Gaiman.

 It triggers alertness, preparing your mind to handle even relatively challenging papers effectively, therefore, improving performance.
 According to The Yerkes-Dodson law, a certain level of stress (arousal level) improves performance through awakening and keeping your mind focused throughout the exam period.

-Adverse Impacts Of Exam Anxiety
+Adverse Impacts of Exam Anxiety

 Regarding negative impacts, exam anxiety leads to